 You can purchase them at either of the following locations – SportsCraft | Sportchek | Canadian Tire | Walmart

 Hockey Buds staff and coaches strongly recommend water only for breaks during class.
-We do provide bottled water if your child needs a refill.

 We also forbid food during class.
 Please snack before if necessary.